isomerpages/singapore-customs-old/_eservices/4-customs-sg-mobile-and-web-application.md

 No. The mobile app and web application can only be used to pay duty and/or GST for hand-carried goods brought into Singapore by travellers.
 For composition sums, you can make the payments at any AXS Station or SingPost branches island-wide, or via the AXS m-Station App and AXS e-Station.

+**2.** **I encountered technical/payment-related issues when making my declaration.
+How do I request for assistance?**

+Need technical support?
+Contact us via email at [customs_checkpoints@customs.gov.sg](mailto:customs_checkpoints@customs.gov.sg).
+For us to better assist you, please provide us with the following details:

+a.
+Customs@SG tax payment receipt(s);<br>
+b.
+The exact location where the traveller made the declaration (e.g. inside a lift in Airport Terminal 1);<br>
+c.
+Brand, model, OS and version of the mobile phone;<br>
+d.
+Mode of connection (Wi-Fi or mobile data);<br>
+e.
+Whether there was any pop-up message while the traveller was making the declaration or making payment.
+If yes, what was the error message?

 ## Terms & Conditions